joneldiablo/adba/README.md

 - Configure which tables and methods are exposed and alias table names as needed.
 - Customize generated JSON schema, relations and columns via hooks in `generateModels`.
 - Utility helpers cover status codes, data formatting, encryption/token helpers and email sending.
+- Create SQL dump files of your database via `dumpDatabase`.

 ## TODO